deniskrut/Vehicle-Detection/README.md

                            xy_window=(320, 320), xy_overlap=(0.6, 0.5))
 ```

+`slide_window` function outputs bounding boxes for windows with corresponding parameters.

 Next I search for windows using `search_windows_standard` function form `extract_features.py` file.
 This function for each window obtains a scaled image, extract features for that image, and forms an array of all features extracted for all windows.
 Then, using SVM, function performs prediction.
 Array of windows where cars are predicted is returned from the function.

-TODO

-In order to combat false positives I've tried to use many windows with `0.75` overlap.
-That gave me a huge performance hit - one video generation took 2 and a half hours.
-But it also did not produce desired result - windows of different sizes seem to agree where they see a car.
-This is probably due to some scaling used in the dataset.

-TODO

-So I reduced number of windows.
-I used `0.75` horizontal overlap for the top window of size `64x64`, for all other sizes and dimensions I used overlap of `0.5`.
-I also used windows of sizes `96x96`, `128x128`, `160x160`, `192x192`, `224x224` and `256x256`

-TODO

-![alt text][image3]
+Here is an example of the array of windows, each of which recognized a car:

+![Sliding windows][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?

-In order to minimize false positives I've tried threshing.
+In order to minimize false positives I've tried heat maps and threshing.
 I've built a heat map for all found cars, and made a threshold to cut off false positives.
 However this did not seem enough - there were some false negatives having same threshold as false positives.

-Then I've tried using more search windows and higher threshold.
-That did not helped, as described in previous section.
+Next I've tried to improve detection quality to have less false positives.
+I've checked standalone performance of each component forming the feature vector: binned color features, histogram and HOG.
+By combining best results I was able to achieve 99% accuracy, while before I was at 98%.
+However that did not help to get rid of false positives, and also increased time needed to process video significantly.

+Next I've tried to use many windows with `0.75` overlap.
+That gave me a huge performance hit - one video generation took two and a half hours.
+But it also did not produce desired result - windows of different sizes seem to agree where they see a car.
+This is probably due to some scaling used in the dataset.

 After this I shifted my attention to filtering false positives on video pipeline level, which is described below.

-TODO

-![alt text][image4]
+You can find code for heatmap and threshing in the `find_cars_in_image` function in the `find_cars_in_image.py` file. `add_heat` function from `helper_functions.py` adds 1 for every area marked by bounding box corresponding to found vehicle.
+Then `apply_threshold` function from same file zeros out all parts of heat map that are below given threshold (in my case, `1`). `label` function from `scipy.ndimage.measurements` finds bounding boxes for the heat map.
+Finally, `draw_labeled_bboxes` function from `helper_functions.cpp` draws bounding boxes on the image.

+Here is an example of heatmap with bounding boxes:

+![Sliding windows and heatmap][image4]
 ---

 ### Video Implementation